You can vote if you are:

-- are 18 years of age on or before election day
+- 18 years of age on or before election day;

-- have resided in Manitoba for at least 6 months immediately before election day
+- a resident of Manitoba for at least six months before election day; and

 Voting will be available for patients in hospitals and other care facilities on election day.

-You can apply for absentee voting if you are eligible to vote but can't make it to a voting place during advance voting or on election day.
+You can apply for absentee voting if you are eligible to vote but can't make it to a polling place during advance voting or on election day.

 Braille ballot templates are available at all voting places.
 Magnifying lenses and large print lists of candidates are also available.
 A Braille list of candidates is available on election day and at some advance voting locations.
 You can also bring someone with you to help you vote.
 They must be 18 years of age or older.
 A voting officer may also assist you.